Mt. Arafuneyama Mountain Pass Trai

 Mt.
 Arafune was named after a flat peak among the surrounding steep mountains, which looks like a warship floating on rough seas.
 Why was such a flat terrain created?
 Let’s enjoy climbing the mountain while thinking about it.

 If you look closely at the surrounding rocks, you will see that there are stones embedded in the rocks.
 These rocks were spewed out from the volcano, and the surrounding area is filled with volcanic ash and lava.

 Point 2: Ruins of the Shear Rock Shugendojo

-In the past, a dojo for those who practiced asceticism at Arafuneyama stood here.
+In the past, a dojo for those who practiced asceticism at Mt.
+Arafune stood here.
 The foundation of the dojo still remains.
-The cliffs behind it are the strata of the lake before the eruption of Arafune lava.
+The cliffs behind the dojo are the strata of the lake before the eruption of Arafune lava.
 Striped patterns created by the layering of the strata can be seen here and there.

 Point 3: A cup of water

 The cliffs where the water drips down are different from the previous formations, turning into a black, unmixed formation.
 This is lava that flowed about 8 to 7 million years ago.
-From here, the lava continues all the way to the summit, and you will be ascending the lava cliffs.
+The lava continues all the way to the summit from here, and you will be ascending the lava cliffs.
 Take a break here and taste the water that gushes out from the lava plateau.

 Point 4: Stern Rock

-You can stand on the cliff of Stern Rock (Momoiwa).
+You can stand on the cliff of Stern Rock (Tomoiwa).
 From here, Mt.
 Asama can be seen on a clear day.